-To our knowledge, DeepSNV is the only variant calling method that has been benchmarked on real sequencing reads in which all true positive variants and their frequencies were known a priori and independent of NGS (cite Gerstung).
-Given this robust benchmarking we thought it ideal for identifying rare variants in populations of influenza virus.
-However, we found decreased sensitivity and specificity when applied to cell culture-derived mixtures of WSN33 and PR8.
+We chose DeepSNV for our studies, because it is one of the only variant callers that has been benchmarked on real sequencing reads in which all true positive variants and their frequencies were known a priori and independent of NGS (cite Gerstung).
+In our experimental conditions, we found decreased sensitivity and specificity when applied to cell culture-derived mixtures of WSN33 and PR8.
 The most striking drop in sensitivity came for variants found at 0.16%.
 Under these conditions we found true variants at a rate of 0.1426 compared the expected sensitivity of 0.860 for variants at 0.1%.
 This decrease is most likely due to the fact that we are looking for variants across 13057bp of the influenza genome where previous benchmarking focused on just 1,500 bp of the HIV pol gene.
 Therefore, our sequencing efforts were diluted across the influenza genome resulting in decreased read depth, which limits sensitivity.
-Additionally, we aligned all reads to a PR8 reference genome, which biases our detection of WSN33 variants especially rare variants that already have few reads.
+Additionally, Because we aligned all reads to the PR8 genome, many of the WSN33-derived reads may have not aligned as well, biasing the analysis against detection rare WSN33 SNV.
 We also observed a relatively modest decrease in specificity.
 Despite the use of bonferronni corrected p values, the drop in specificity is most likely due to multiple testing errors caused by applying the algorithm across 13057bp (cite).

-Encouraged by these results, we applied DeepSNV to experimental populations that more closely mimic the diversity and nucleic acid input levels found in patient derived samples.
-At a modest input concentration of 105 genomes per microliter we found a four times as many false positives.
-It should be noted that our specificity in this case remained above 0.99 in all populations and that seemly robust specificities can result in an unacceptable number of erroneous SNV when whole genomes are analyzed.
-The reduced specificity was likely an artifact of how the populations were constructed and stresses the importance of benchmarking SNV identifying pipelines under conditions to which they will be applied.
-Our WSN3-PR8 populations were constructed from reconstituted cDNA genomes and were devoid of any biases that might accompany PCR amplification.
-However, this was not the case in our 20 mutant populations.
-To more accurately mimic the method we use to process patient samples we mixed all 20 point mutants and WSN33 WT supernatants prior to amplification in a multiplex RT-PCR.
+A key strength of our study is that we applied DeepSNV to experimental populations that more closely mimic the diversity and viral genome inputs found in patient-derived samples of influenza virus.
+At a modest input concentration of 105 genomes per microliter and “default” DeepSNV settings, we found that false positives can outnumber true positives by a factor of 4.
+It should be noted that our specificity in all cases remained above 0.99.
+When applied across an entire viral genome, a specificity of > 0.9995 is required to reduce false positives to reasonable levels.
 This method undoubtedly introduced unavoidable PCR biases into our populations.
 Gerstung et. al. have shown that PCR amplification biases lead to increased variability in the subconsensus nucleotide counts (cite DeepSNV documentation).
 Increased variability in the test samples increases the likelihood that an erroneous SNV will exceed the error rate estimated in the plasmid control.
 DeepSNV attempts to control for such variability in part by estimating the dispersion of a sample, which allows the algorithm to incorporate greater variance into the null model.
 In fact, our 20 mutant libraries were more dispersed than those in cell culture, indicating a need for greater variance.
 However, the dispersion estimates are limited and the variability likely exceeded what can be controlled by this approach.